 Let your palate lead the way as you eat, drink, explore and stay in the Otways

 Those who venture inland are rewarded as the luscious Otway forest reveals the best of its rich bounty, a treasure trove of exceptional food and wine.
 Taste all the reasons why the Otway’s volcanic soil creates unique flavours you just can’t find elsewhere.
-‘Choose your own foodie adventure’ as the easy to follow trail leads you too friendly farm gates, berry farms, cellar doors, bakeries, dairies, chocolateries, ice creameries, distilleries, providores, craft breweries and world-famous restaurants and cafes.
+‘Choose your own foodie adventure’ as the easy-to-follow trail leads you to friendly farm gates, berry farms, cellar doors, bakeries, dairies, chocolateries, ice creameries, distilleries, providores, craft breweries and world-famous restaurants and cafes.

 Baked at the foothills of the Otway’s this small, gluten free bake house is a perfect lunch and coffee stop offering handmade, healthy and wholesome, preservative-free food in the center of the historic township.